Foreign policy of the Nixon administration: Egypt

 Sadat asked Moscow for help, and Washington responded by offering more favorable financial aid and technology to Anwar Sadat of Egypt; as a result the Soviets were forced out of Egypt in 1971.
 The advantages included Egypt's expulsion of 20,000 Soviet advisors and the reopening of the Suez Canal, and were seen by Nixon and Kissinger as "an investment in peace."
-Also in the region Saudi Arabia and the United States had a common interest in weakening the radical Arab states of Libya, Iraq, and South Yemen, and the militant PLO (Palestinian Liberation Organization).
+Also in the region Saudi Arabia and the United States had a common interest in weakening the radical Arab states of Libya, Iraq, and South Yemen, and the militant PLO (Palestine Liberation Organization).
 The effect was to reduce Soviet influence in the region, generally.

 Arab-Israeli (Yom Kippur) War, 1973

-In October 1973, Syria and Egypt attacks Israel in order to regain the territories they had lost in the Six-Day War of 1967.
-It was a complete surprise to Israel and the U.S. Kissinger rushed to Moscow to restrain the Soviets.
-U.S. begins airlift of $2 billion in military supplies to Israel.
-Israel scores a victory against Syria and multiple battles against Egypt.
-US helps arrange an uneasy cease-fire.
+In October 1973, Syria and Egypt attacked Israel in order to regain territories they had lost in the Six-Day War of 1967.
+It was a complete surprise to Israel and then U.S. Secretary of State Henry Kissinger rushed to Moscow to restrain the Soviets.
+The U.S. airlifted $2 billion in military supplies to Israel, contributing to its victory against Syria and multiple battles against Egypt.
+The US helped to arrange an uneasy cease-fire.

 Arab Oil Embargo, 1973–1974

-As the Yom Kippur war ended in defeat, the oil-producing Arab nations, organized as Organization of Arab Petroleum Exporting Countries, embargoed oil shipments to US and Israel's supporters.
-It caused a worldwide energy crisis and severe damage to world economy as fuel was much more expensive and in short supply.
-By 1970 the United States economy was heavily dependent on oil for cars, trucks and heating; domestic production had fallen and more and more was imported.
-Fuel efficiency and new supplies were urgently needed so Congress approved the Trans-Alaska Pipeline System to reach the oil fields in far northern Alaska.
-It imposed a national speed limit of 55 mph.
+As the Yom Kippur war ended in defeat, the oil-producing Arab nations, organized as the Organization of Arab Petroleum Exporting Countries, embargoed oil shipments to US and Israel's supporters, causing a worldwide energy crisis and severe damage to the world economy as fuel prices rose dramatically commensurate to the sharp decline in supply.
+By 1970, the United States economy was heavily dependent on oil for cars, trucks and heating; domestic production had peaked in 1970 and more and more was imported.
+Fuel efficiency and new supplies were urgently needed so Congress approved the Trans-Alaska Pipeline System to reach the oil fields in far northern Alaska and imposed a national speed limit of 55 mph.